 California Doubling: A rare video game example.
 Naughty Dog recycled the road signs from the Pittsburgh segments of the game to use on the roads in Boston, leading to the odd sight of a highway sign in what's supposed to be Boston saying that the Fort Duquesne Bridge is ahead.

 Dawson Casting: Would you believe Ellie and Joel's voice actors are only seven years apart?
 14-year old Ellie is voiced by 30-year old Ashley Johnson.
 Inverted with circa 50-year old Joel who is voiced by 37-year old Troy Baker.
 Additionally, 16-year old Riley is voiced by 32-year old Yaani King, and Joel's little brother Tommy is voiced by Jeffrey Pierce, who is five years older than Troy.

-Deleted Scene: A recent 2014 "Live Performance" of The Last Of Us revealed a scene that was meant to have been The Stinger, but got cut out.
+Deleted Scene: A 2014 'Live Performance' of The Last Of Us revealed a scene that was meant to have been The Stinger, but got cut out.
 The scene (acted by Troy and Ashley, not animated) features Joel and Ellie some few months after settling at Tommy's, where Joel visits Ellie in her room and talks a bit about a woman Tommy has been setting him up with.
 Ellie still acts a little down after the outcome of their journey and Joel's lie.
 Joel then presents a guitar and plays a song for her, with Ellie thanking him when he's done.
-He then gives her the guitar as a present, and she playes a few notes on it after he walks out.
+He gives her the guitar as a present, and she plays a few notes on it after he walks out.

 Doing It for the Art: Naughty Dog had to stand its ground to have Ellie feature on the game's cover, since the popular idea among publishers is that games with a female on the cover might alienate wider audiences.
 More about it can be read here.